-When a dog becomes pregnant, the worms migrate to the mammary glands or, less commonly, the uterus, and subsequently infect puppies before or shortly after birth.
+When a dog becomes pregnant, the worms migrate to the mammary glands or, less commonly, the uterus, and subsequently infect puppies before or shortly after birth when the puppies nurse.
 In males and non-pregnant females, tissue-infesting larvae may "leak" back into circulation, mature, and become reproducing adults.

 Signs of Hookworms

 Adult dogs more typically develop chronic, or ongoing, disease.
-Dogs that are stressed, malnourished, or in an endemic region are at highest risk, and chronic infection typically is characterized by mild diarrhea or vomiting.
-But if the dog's immunity fully breaks down, chronic hookworm disease can turn deadly even in adults; signs are similar to the acute infection.
+Dogs that are stressed, malnourished, or in a region where hookworm is common are at the highest risk.
+Chronic infection typically is characterized by mild diarrhea or vomiting.
+But if the dog's immunity breaks down, chronic hookworm disease can turn deadly even in adults.
+Signs are similar to the acute infection.
 This is an emergency situation, which may require hospitalization, a blood transfusion, and supportive care.

 Sometimes older dogs with ongoing exposure to the parasite develop a hookworm dermatitis at the site of skin penetration.
 This most commonly affects the footpads and is referred to as pododermatitis.
 The dog's feet become painful, swell, feel hot, and become soft and spongy.
 Without treatment, the footpads may separate, nails become deformed, and the pads turn dry, thick and cracked.
 Treatment is the same as for intestinal infestation, but in addition, a medicated paste is applied to the affected skin to kill the larvae.

 Preventing hookworm infection can be easily done simply by giving a heartworm preventative that also prevents hookworms.
-Otherwise, female dogs that are to be bred should receive worm medication given prior to the birth will help kill the larvae that may infect her puppies.
+Otherwise, female dogs that are to be bred should receive worm medication before the birth to help kill the larvae that may infect her puppies.